 In Kano, northern Nigeria, we camp next to a garbage dump, together with numerous other travellers, among these our former companions in the two overland trucks.
 As Kano is notorious for thefts, we take turns guarding the camp throughout the night.

-On our way towards the Cameroun border, we make a stop beneath a couple of huge trees, in which are several gigantic collections of sticks.
+On our way towards the Cameroun border, our attention is caught by several gigantic collections of sticks in a couple of huge trees.
 As it turns out, they are communal nests of white-billed buffalo-weavers (Bubalornis albirostris), a black bird the size of a starling.
-We also note purple glossy starlings (Lamprotornis purpureus), a bluish-purple bird with green wings.
-A herd of longhorn cattle passes by, raising huge clouds of dust.
+We also note purple glossy starling (Lamprotornis purpureus), a purplish-blue bird with green wings.
+A herd of Ankole cattle, characterized by their huge horns, passes by, raising huge clouds of dust.

 I apologize many times, explaining that we got lost, and immediately he is much friendlier. ”You cannot have your papers stamped here,” he says, explaining to us how to go to Kirawa.

 Driving at leisure along a somewhat better road, the engine suddenly speeds up, and the gas cable is stuck.
 Hurriedly, we turn off the engine and descend to inspect the damage.
-The engine suspension has broken, engine and gear box now hanging a few inches above the ground!
+As it turns out, the engine suspension has broken, and engine and gear box are now hanging a few inches above the ground!
 Placing the wire of our small winch all the way around the body of our van, we manage to raise the engine, almost to its initial position.
 Full of fear, we start the engine and test clutch and gears.
-They seem to work, so, at a snail’s pace, we drive to the nearest town, where the suspension is welded.
+They seem to work, so, at a snail’s pace, we drive to the nearest town, where the suspension is welded back in place.

 We have now entered the rainforest zone, but most of the forest has been cleared to create farmland, leaving only minor enclaves of rainforest, which contain a few huge trees, some with broad buttresses.
 In many of the cleared areas, the soil has been depleted of nutrients, and secondary forest has conquered the abandoned fields.